Tunnel boring machines

 West Gate Tunnel

-The West Gate Tunnel Project has 2 TBMs, 1 to excavate the 2.8km inbound tunnel and the other to excavate the 4km outbound tunnel.
-The outbound tunnel will take around 18 months to dig.
+The West Gate Tunnel Project used 2 TBMs to excavate the 2.8km inbound tunnel and the other to excavate the 4km outbound tunnel.

-At its deepest point, the West Gate Tunnel will be 27.2m underground, the depth of an 8-storey building.
+At its deepest point, the West Gate Tunnel is 27.2m underground, the depth of an 8-storey building.

 North East Link

-North East Link Program will use TBMs to create 6.5km tunnels – the longest road tunnels in Victoria’s history.
+North East Link will use 2 TBMs to create 6.5km tunnels – the longest road tunnels in Victoria’s history.

 Staying with tradition